bruth/devel.io/_posts/2014-08-22-provenance-techniques-for-crud.md

 - `[8:29]` Bob edits his comment
 - `[8:41]` Bill reads Bob's comment and Sue's reply

 Depending on what Bob changed in his edit, Bill could be confused about Sue's reply.
-Because the context change (Bob's first version), Sue's reply may no long be relevant or may not make sense.
+Because the context changed (Bob's first version), Sue's reply may no long be relevant or may not make sense.
 Unfortunately, Bill is completely unaware of the change.
 Most good commenting citizens denote an edit has been made in the comment itself (some commenting systems automatically do this), however unless the original content is still visible, what it means and the interpretations of it will change.

 We will walk through the process of capturing provenance and any data modeling and processing considerations for applying provenance techniques.
 Of course applying these techniques are not limited to blogs, but can be applied to any [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete)-like application (i.e. virutally any application that writes data).